anon-blue/anon.blue/README.txt

             america is sleeping.
-                                    dont know if that was ironic or not oh rhthe n your welcome i feel you should spacebabehind is ok t
+                                    dont know if thatthis ironic or not oh rhthe n your welcome i feel you should spacebabehind is ok t
+  Your MOTHER WAS AMAZING
             i guess so whats up america not me im still awake AMERGIBA IS W)-0KE RN                               I'mthere. yes I think you know.
 Of course.
 Of c ourse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want